Updated: October 27, 2025

 Cheapest Workers' Comp Insurance Companies in Maryland

-Maryland businesses can secure cheap workers' comp coverage through NEXT for $66 monthly ($786 annually).
+Maryland businesses can secure the cheapest workers' comp insurance through NEXT for $66 monthly ($786 annually).
 The Hartford and Simply Business provide competitive alternatives at $67 per month each.
-The table below shows costs from all companies we analyzed:

 NEXT$66$786